BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 with significant contributions from NASA which is set to launch in the 2030s.
 It will complement existing ground-based detectors by opening up the millihertz band of the gravitational wave spectrum [@lisa].
-Because sources in this band evolve slowly over time and remain observable for a period of months to years, LISA is expected to detect many overlapping signals at all times.
+Because sources in this band evolve slowly over time and remain observable for a period of days to years, LISA is expected to detect many overlapping signals at all times.
-Thus, accurate waveform models are needed in order to identify individual sources and perform parameter estimation - the process of approximating characteristics of the objects involved in a gravitational wave event.
+Thus, accurate waveform models are needed in order to identify gravitational wave sources and perform parameter estimation - the process of approximating characteristics of a source.

-Unlike other LISA sources which can be modelled using either numerical relativity or post-Newtonian theory, EMRIs are most amenable to analysis using black hole perturbation theory - a comparatively underdeveloped area of research.
+For most LISA sources, well developed models based on either numerical relativity or post-Newtonian theory already exist.
+Extreme mass ratio inspirals are instead best described by black hole perturbation theory, and the waveform models that currently exist are comparatively underdeveloped.
 In a perturbation theory model, the orbital trajectory is assumed to be a geodesic at leading order.
 Higher order corrections are then computed by introducing the gravitational field of the inspiralling object as a perturbation to the background spacetime of the massive black hole,